-The listed equity component of the common portfolio includes Norwegian exposure, global exposure and exposure in emerging markets.
+The listed equity component of the common portfolio includes Norwegian exposure and global exposure in developed and emerging markets.
 Investments in unlisted shares consist of investments in special funds, private equity and other equity investments.
 Management is mainly through mandates issued to KLP Kapitalforvaltning AS.

 The corporate portfolio has investment limits relative to the total assets under management in the corporate portfolio.
-The equity portfolio is made up of long-term and short-term investments and shares in subsidiaries and associates, based on Board resolutions.
+The equity portfolio is made up of shares in subsidiaries and, to a lesser extent, associates, based on Board resolutions.